-" The tracking precision in the middle of the TPC (at y = 1436 pixels) was derived on a track-by-track basis, by propagating the pixel TPC hit uncertainties."

-So yes: the "track uncertainty propagated to the plane at y=1436"

-Second point: Indeed, we forgot to give the standard deviation on the uncertainties.

-Reply: The rms on the uncertainties in xy is 2.4 microns and in z 2.8 microns.
+"The tracking precision in the middle of the TPC (at y = 1436 pixels) was derived on a trackby-track basis, by propagating the pixel TPC hit uncertainties."
+So yes: the "track uncertainty propagated to the plane at y=1436" Second point: Indeed, in the reply we should have mentioned the standard deviation on the uncertainties.
+The rms on the uncertainties in xy is 2.4 microns and in z 2.8 microns.
 Section 6:

 Ref.
 [4] is not publicly accessible.
 Why not show the ToT distributions here, as suggested in the first review?
 Especially since quantitative results are quoted and discussed for ToT.
 Reply: Ref [4] is a publicly available result.
 In Figure 6 of ref [1] the ToT distribution is also shown.

-Proposal: in the text we also cite ref [1]
+Proposal: in the text we also cite the published plot in ref [1].
 The term "deposited charge" is misleading.
 Deposited in the detector or in the pixel?
-It probably should be the "charge after avalanche multiplication,

-Reply: Yes that is clearer.
+It probably should be the "charge after avalanche multiplication, Reply: Yes that is clearer.

 Old text "The time over threshold is related to the deposited charge."

-New: "The time over threshold is related to the charge after avalanche multiplication"

-collected by a given pixel".
+New: "The time over threshold is related to the charge after avalanche multiplication" collected by a given pixel".
 In line 386, it should probably read "the mean collected charge per pixel", contrasting it with "the most probably value" in the next line.

 Reply: Yes that is better Old text "This means that the deposited charge per pixel .." -> "This means that the mean deposited charge per pixel .."
 The reasoning in line 391ff is difficult to follow: For B=0T, the mean number of e-ion pairs predicted by MagBoltz is 106.
 The mean number of hits is measured to be 124.
 Should these two numbers be directly compared for the agreement?

-Reply: One could compare the mean and mop values of the B=O and 1 T data to the Magboltz expectation, taking into account that in the observed mean number of hits there is also a contribution from hits produced by photons in the avalanche process.
-That process is not included in the Magboltz expectation.
+Reply: One could compare the mean and mop values of the B=0 and 1 T data to the Magboltz expectation, taking into account that in the observed mean number of hits there is also a contribution from hits produced by photons in the avalanche process.
+That process is not included in the Magboltz expectation(s).
+Minor comments from the reviewer: